 Find out more

 Each PGP programme must have a programme steering group, which meets at least quarterly to review progress and provide oversight of the programme.
-Members comprise of representatives from the investing company or companies and MPI, and may include an independent chairperson.
+Members include representatives from the investing company or companies and MPI (at least 2 members), and may include an independent chairperson.

-Programmes actively manage and monitor risks through risk management plans and schedules, which are reviewed regularly by the steering groups.
+Programmes actively manage and monitor risks through risk management plans and schedules.
+The steering groups review these regularly.

 Industry co-investors must keep appropriate financial records and make them available for audit on request at any time.
 The overall administration of PGP is also subject to MPI's regular internal audit programme.